refade/IoT_ARM/README.md

 -	check the amount of memory in the system in order to detect virtual machines with little available memory;
 -	check adapter addresses that can be used to detect virtual network interfaces;
 -	detect a virtual machine by using pseudo devices (parts of the kernel that act as device drivers but do not actually match any hardware present on the machine);
--	detect whether it is running in a window, indicative of VirtualBox usage.
+-	detect whether it is running in a GNU/Linux, indicative of VirtualBox usage.

 ######	Features related to Firewall.
 The proposed digital forensics audits if the file tries to: